irvantaufik28/Challenge_Gold_Binar/README.md

  ```
     1. On folder customer > order chose to "update order"
-        You can add or delete your item order
+        -You can add or delete your item order
          if you have two item on your cart, but you want to change to only one, just remove it.
+        - first insert you user_id on id query params, then
+        - select items what you want to change
         for example :
   ```
   from like this